E-Team Program Guidelines

 E-Team Program goals:

-- Support the development of technology-based inventions and innovations that will lead to positive social and/or environmental impact in the US and/or globally.
+- Support the development of technology-based inventions and innovations that have a positive benefit to society and/or environmental impact in the US and/or globally.

 - Provide opportunities for student inventors and innovators to learn by doing through working in multidisciplinary teams on real world problems with the potential for scalable impact.